 └─sdb3 8:19 1 300K 0 part

 My USB drive is 16GB and recognized as /dev/sdb.
 Now it’s time to write the ISO image onto it using dd.
-Caution: this command will irrevocably erase all data on the drive, so double-check the device path before proceeding.
+Caution: This command will irrevocably erase all data on the drive, so double-check the device path before proceeding.

 sudo dd bs=4M if=/path/to/archlinux.iso of=/dev/sdb status=progress oflag=sync